sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `null`

-Format the return value from the Sugarcoat `Promise`.
-By default, the expanded `config` object is returned.
-Options are `'json'` and `'html'`.
-The `'json'` option simply runs `JSON.stringify` on the expanded `config` object.
-This is useful when using the `--output` flag in the CLI.
+Format will allow you to change the return value from Sugarcoat's `Promise`.
+The two options are `'json'` or `'html'`.
+When used with the `--output` flag in the CLI, Sugarcoat will return the format you selected directly in your CLI.
+If you are running Sugarcoat as a module, the return value from the `Promise` will be the selected format. *Note: This is best when used with the CLI's `--output` flag.*

 ### `log` ###